-"It looks daycint and docile," said No. 13, "but the dayvil is in them for recalcitrant bridegrooms there is things.
-I see a power of 'em every day, and the tricks they is up to, an' why half the women in this town ain't THAT Queen Victoria is a woman of | walkin' round this minute with broken
+"It looks daycint and docile," said day, and the tricks they is up to, an' why half the women in this town ain't | in our family. walkin' round this minute with broken

 THEY ALL WANTED TO HOLD IT.
 By this time No. 13 had lifted up the machine and was holding it on one side while my wife's mother mounted on the other.
 Several spectators had strolled up meanwhile.
-My wife's mother made a bold hasty step, and the of the spectators offered advice, though this capital and won \$6,000 during the my chicken roost?"-Argonaut. there was really nothing to do but spring meeting.
-He followed the trust in providence.
-No. 13's feet slipped slowly out from under him; my wife's mother attempted to fly, and succeeded so well that when she and the bicycle, after a short aerial performance, decended together they found No. 13's prostrate body waiting for them.
-He was removed from under the wreck much broader, but not nearly so thick as he had been before.
+My wife's world, and it is but natural that the mother made a bold hasty step, and the masses should be unable to grasp the bicycle took a tilt toward No. 13.
+He great problem of the ultimate effect at dug his toes into the sand and tried to placed at a great disadvantage in conto look serious.
+My wife's mother let the last year.
+At the last meeting of and flung her arms around No, 13's broke," saving from the wreck only a us, I should like to ask how Brough ducting their defense against the ag- go her grip on the steering apparatus neck.
+He took a new grip on the A GOOD many towns in New Eng- earth at an increased angle.
+Several pass for very old communities shows ped slowly out from under him; my the bicycle, after a short aerial performance, decended together they found No. 13's prostrate body waiting for them.
+He was removed from under the wreck much broader, but not near-